some examples in this page are based on the Worldhits database. You can find it here. Restore in psql with

 In PL/pgSQL, record types allow you to handle rows of data without needing to define a fixed structure.
 A record can hold a row from any table or query, and its fields are dynamically assigned at runtime.
 You can use %ROWTYPE to copy the structure of a table.

-This function retrieves the top artist by play count from a Spotify-like database.
+This function retrieves the top artist by number of tracks from a Spotify-like database.

 CREATE OR REPLACE FUNCTION get_top_artist()